Enter the air CFM (cubic feet per minute) and the duct cross-sectional area into the calculator to determine the duct velocity.

 - First, determine the volumetric flow rate.

-The volumetric flow rate, often denoted CFM (cubic feet per minute) is the total volume of air moving through an area per unit time.
+The volumetric flow rate, often denoted CFM (cubic feet per minute) is the total volume of air moving through an area per unit of time.
 For this problem, the flow rate is 1,500 ft^3/min.

 - Next, determine the cross-sectional area.